 Passover commemorates the biblical story of Exodus, when Hebrew slaves were freed from bondage in Egypt.
 The story is told in the Book of Exodus, Chapters 1-15.
 So, Passover is a celebration of freedom.

 When the Israelites were freed, legend has it that they left in a hurry and could not wait for their bread dough to rise, which is why no leavened (raised) bread is eaten during Passover.
 Instead, it is replaced by matzo (also spelled matzoh or matzah), a flat, unleavened bread.
 Passover is observed by avoiding chametz or leavened bread (including even the presence of chametz in the house).

 The first night of Passover begins with the Seder, a ceremonial meal containing the following six symbolic foods on a plate, used in an orderly ritual during the telling of the story of the Exodus.

 The items on the Seder plate each represent something about that story.
 Here’s a very brief description of each of those objects.
 You will certainly find other interpretations of the symbolism of each of these objects.

-- Shank bone (zeroa): a roasted bone that represents the Paschal (lamb) sacrifice made by the ancient Hebrews.
+- Shank bone (zeroa): a roasted bone that represents the lamb sacrifice made by the ancient Hebrews.